Home

 A bit big & clunky but a wealth of info http://www.offshoreradio.co.uk

-Pirate Radio, Unlicenced Broadcast Radio or UBR as the Radio Investigation Service call it, is also a major interest of several of our members.
+Pirate Radio, Unlicensed Broadcast Radio or UBR as the Radio Investigation Service call it, is also a major interest of several of our members.

 We always hear the same old lame excuses when a UBR (or pirate broadcaster) is taken to court, interference with emergency services, when the reality of the matter is that meticulous care is taken when selecting a frequency so better coverage is achieved.
 This is becoming ever more difficult with the proliferation of legitimate stations.